iankloo/sigmaNet/README.md

 ## Shiny Support

 You can use `sigmaNet` in Shiny using `renderSigmaNet()` in your server and `sigmaNetOutput()` in your ui.
 See the <a href = 'https://shiny.rstudio.com/tutorial/'>Shiny docs</a> for more general info about Shiny - these functions drop-in just like the basic plotting examples.

 It is possible to use callbacks to events in Shiny apps.
-The events handled are the following:
+The list of events handled is available on the [sigma.js website](https://github.com/jacomyal/sigma.js/wiki/Events-API).

-* clickNode
-* clickNodes
-* clickEdge
-* clickEdges
-* clickStage
-* doubleClick
-* doubleClickNode
-* doubleClickNodes
-* doubleClickEdge
-* doubleClickEdges
-* doubleClickStage
-* rightClick
-* rightClickNode
-* rightClickNodes
-* rightClickEdge
-* rightClickEdges
-* rightClickStage
-* overNode
-* overNodes
-* overEdge
-* overEdges
-* outNode
-* outNodes
-* outEdge
-* outEdges

-Before the event occurs, each variable is set by default to -1.
-They are accessible in the *input* object of the Shiny application with the following name format:
+To listen for a specific event, use `addListener()`.
+Before the event occurs, the corresponding variable is set by default to -1.

-	input$[name of the renderSigmaNet]_[name of the event]

-For instance, to retrieve the label on the last node clicked by the user, in the shiny *renderSigmaNet* called *sigmaOut*, you can use:

-	input$sigmaOut_clickNode$data$node$label

 ## A Note on Browsers